JamJarKid/JamJarKid/README.md

-# Maliek Curtis

-Data scientist transitioning into full-stack and backend engineering.
+Senior data scientist transitioning into full-stack and backend engineering.
 Building production software, one commit at a time.

 ## Current Focus